A local proof for the characterization of Young measures generated by sequences in BV: Local characterization II: Singular points

 \subsection{The case $A_0 = 0$.}

-In this case, we cannot infer anything about the concentration measure (like one-directionality or that it is a constant multiple of the Lebesgue measure).
-But since the underlying deformation is zero, the gluing procedures of Section~\ref{ssc:sing_rank_one} still work with slight modifications.
+In this case, we cannot infer anything about the concentration measure (like one-directionality).
+But since the underlying deformation is zero, the procedures of Section~\ref{ssc:sing_rank_one} still work with slight modifications.
 Therefore, we can proceed via the same strategy, but working in the following spaces:

-The result, for which again we omit the proof, is the following:
+The result, for which we omit the proof, is the following:

 \begin{proposition} Let $\sigma \in \Ybf_0^\sing(0)$.
 If

 for all quasiconvex and positively $1$-homogeneous $g \in \Crm(\R^{m \times d})$ and $\lambda_\sigma$-almost every $y \in Q(0,1)$, then $\sigma \in \GY_0^\sing(0)$. \end{proposition}